marina601/scooter-circle/TESTING.md

   - When testing and validating user input the custom validation was not showing up as expected.
   - Fixed: using an alert:
     - `oninvalid="alert('Please enter a scooter range using numerical value only!')"`

+### Edit Product
+  - Error found whilst testing, the `product_reviews` where resetting to 0 when updating a product.
+  - Fix this error by submitting a value from the database:
+    - `"product_reviews": product['product_reviews']`

 ##### back to [content](#table-of-content)